 If you can’t or don’t want to cook your own bacon I would get the bacon pieces that require refrigeration after opening, but they still are not as good as cooking bacon.

-If you are going to make Crack Chicken on the stove top I would suggest cooking the chicken first and then adding the additional ingredients to a deep skillet and cooking over low to medium heat until everything is heated through and melted and able to be stirred easily to mix.
+If you are going to make Crack Chicken on the stove top I would suggest cooking the chicken first.
+Then adding the additional ingredients to a deep skillet and cooking over low to medium heat until everything is heated through and melted and able to be stirred easily to mix.

 Crockpot Crack Chicken leftovers, if there are any, should be kept in the refrigerator in an airtight container for up to five days.

-Crockpot Crack Chicken is excellent as a dip with crackers or vegetables, served on crusty slices of bread, as a slider sandwich or regular sandwich between two buns, or you can eat it with a fork.
+This addicting Crack Crockpot Chicken is excellent as a dip with crackers or vegetables, stuff a lettuce wrap, serve on crusty slices of bread, as a slider sandwich or regular sandwich between two hamburger buns, or you can eat it with a fork.